Ghoulboy78/Scarpet-edit/docs/CONTRIBUTING.md

    }
    ```

-4. We finally add a list of the aprameters the brush uses to `global_brushes_parameters_map` to be the display names when
+4. We finally add a list of the parameters the brush uses to `global_brushes_parameters_map` to be the display names when
   calling  `brush info`:
   ```
   global_brushes_parameters_map = {